Our Leadership: Counting Coup

 Marlene Poor Bear is Oglala Lakota and received her Bachelor of Art degree in Lakota Leadership from Oglala Lakota College in May 2024.
 She is a grandmother who has lived in Rapid City for over 20 years and is originally from the Martin community of the Pine Ridge reservation.
 During the pandemic, Marlene and her grandchildren delivered meals to the relatives in quarantine and isolation during the COVID pandemic, and practices direct aid every day for the community on and off the reservations.
 She is a devoted relative, an AIM warrior woman and an active part of the Mni Luzahan community.
 She keeps the legacy of her beloved brothers alive through her community activism and leadership.

-Oglala Lakota and Mexican, Santanah volunteered for the COUP Council for the past 5 years.
+Oglala Lakota and Mexican, Santanah volunteered for the COUP Council for the past 5 years and is our current youth representative on the board of directors.
 She has helped cook and deliver meals, supported vigils and memorials for MMIW, marched for justice and regularly takes direct action to help the unhoused relatives living in the Mni Luzahan.
 In 2023, she also helped build the floats the COUP Council entered in the Native American Day and the Festival of Lights parades, raised funds to feed the unhoused relatives on a weekly basis and then volunteered regularly from December 2023 through April 2024.
 Currently a high school student in the Rapid City Area Schools, she is an advocate for young people and especially girls who want to thrive and prosper in life.
 She would like to help inspire young people to organize in their community, mobilize, organize, study and vote when they turn 18.

 Natalie Stites Means, JD, Executive Director